 Running an ecommerce business today is more challenging than ever.
-Competition is getting tougher while customers are growing more demanding and will not miss the chance to switch to a competitor if your service quality is poor.
+Competition is getting tougher while consumers are growing more demanding and will not miss the chance to switch to a competitor if your service quality is poor.

 One of the criteria for success in retail is multiple well-functioning customer interaction channels.
-According to the Getting to Know Your Customers survey by Forrester, 62% of customers want to interact with brands across various digital channels.
+According to the Getting to Know Your Customers survey by Forrester, 62% of customers want to interact with brands across various online channels.
 Therefore, only retailers ready to deliver such an experience can stand out from the competition, grow, and profit.

 What is voice commerce?

 For example, having a smartphone or a tablet with a voice command interface (VCI) or devices like Amazon Alexa and Apple HomePod, a person can enter a voice command to access a product catalog, check the rating of a particular item, make an order, and even pay for a purchase.
-Voice commerce proves to be a win-win for both brands and consumers since the technology dramatically simplifies and accelerates the traditional shopping process.
+Voice commerce proves to be a win-win for both brands and consumers since it dramatically simplifies and accelerates the traditional shopping process.

 How does voice commerce work?